Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Bloom

 Bloom, sometimes also referred to as Glow, leaks light from bright areas into surrounding areas.
+By enabling bloom globally, the following controls will appear in the globals node.

-Bloom Intensity
+Bloom intensity

 Defines the intensity/amount of the bloom effect.

-Bloom Size
+Bloom size

 Defines the threshold at which a pixel is bright enough to be considered for the bloom effect.